Unethical (and Tasteless) Tweet Of The Month: Sen. Raphael Warnock (D-Ga.) [Updated and Expanded]

 Still, using Memorial Day to extol a lifetime street punk who was overdosing on fentanyl while resisting arrest demonstrates a special kind of sick priorities.
 There is literally nothing, zero, nada, to admire, respect or honor George Floyd for.
 He was in the right wrong place at the right wrong time, and an audacious cabal of race-hustlers exploited his accidental death by bad cop to extort all manner of weak principled businesses and institutions into white guilt seizures, causing extensive, perhaps irreparable harm to the nation, society, race relations, the justice system and more.
 Poor dumb, useless George wasn’t at fault for any of this, but Senator Warnock and ethics villains like him were.

-One thought on “Unethical (and Tasteless) Tweet Of The Month: Sen. Raphael Warnock (D-Ga.)
+6 thoughts on “Unethical (and Tasteless) Tweet Of The Month: Sen. Raphael Warnock (D-Ga.)
+[Updated and Expanded]

 1. Well said.
 Nothing to add except sincere gratitude from me.
 His generation exemplified what it really means to fight for democracy and our inalienable rights.
 It is a shame that many today think tweets and posts in the security of one’s own bubble is what a fight against fascism is.